MLIR

 What is One-Shot Bufferize?

-One-Shot Bufferize is a new tensor bufferization pass designed for IR in destination-passing style, and with aggressive in-place bufferization.
+One-Shot Bufferize is a tensor bufferization pass designed for IR in destination-passing style, and with aggressive in-place bufferization.

 One-Shot Bufferize is: